Thoughts On Storytelling In Social Situations

 Everything you mention should be relevant to the main narrative.
 Like, if two of your cousins were with you during the events you're recounting, you don't need to go into detail about their personalities.
 Similarly, you probably don't need to give a ton of background information to set the story up.
 Say as little as you need to to establish the scene.

 Once your story is pretty lean and focused, you can always experiment with re-adding the best bits of cut content.
+Like you don't need to make three witty observations about what everyone looks like, but it's fine if you keep the best, most-colorful line about your uncle's hair.
 You can then have the usual quicker version, and a longer one you can pull out when everyone's in a listening mood and they like what you've covered so far.

 If you're in the story play up your foibles and human side

 Some stories are retelling something you heard or witnessed, and you're not really a part of it.
 If you are involved in the story it's usually more entertaining and relatable if you mention the all the dumb, unsmooth things you did.
 You don't have to be totally self-deprecating or falsely modest, but at least show you handled the situation like a normal person and not a wisecracking action hero.
 If something surreal happened to you while you were traveling, point out how you never would have gotten into that situation in the first place if you'd had better judgment.
 If your story has an unavoidable bragging element to it, this helps balance it out.
 Like if you're a guy recounting how you picked up a woman at a bar, mention a bit of the conversation where you were feeling nervous and intimidated and said something amusingly awkward.

 Any performance skills you have will obviously help